lisa-lumos/git/4-undoing.md

 ## Undo a commit

-If committed unwanted changes accidentally with `git commit -m "XXX"`, could undo the [stage and commit] by go back one step before `HEAD` (pointer to the last commit):
+If committed unwanted changes accidentally with `git commit -m "XXX"`, could undo the [stage and commit] by going back one step before `HEAD` (pointer to the last commit):

 ```console
 $ git reset HEAD~1